powerline/powerline/docs/source/develop/listers.rst

 <dev-segments-segment>` the following keys may be present (it is advised that
 *only* the following keys will be used):

-.. _dev-listers-mode:

-``mode``
-    Segment-specific mode.
-Used to alter segment highlighting.

 ``priority_multiplier``
     Value (usually a ``float``) used to multiply segment priority.
 It is useful for finer-grained controlling which segments disappear first: e.g. when